zealot128/simple_captcha_reloaded/README.md

 ### Manual Validation

-Now you can call a method in your controller to check if the captcha is valid:
+Now you can call a method in your controller to check if the Captcha is valid:

 ```ruby
 def submit